Disentangling the Generalized Double Semion Model: Introduction

 In particular, it is predicted that there is a $\ZZ_2 \times \ZZ_2$ classification of $\ZZ_2$ SPT phases in $4+1$ spacetime dimensions, with the two $\ZZ_2$ generators referred to as the ``in-cohomology'' and ``beyond-cohomology'' phases respectively~\cite{Wen2015, Kapustin_cobordism, Kapustin_pc, Freed_pc}.
-The in-cohomology phase is just the twisted Dijkgraaf-Witten dual, while the effective action of the beyond cohomology phase is the same as the TQFT that describes the GDS~\cite{Debray2018, Debray_pc}.
+This prediction comes from a computation of the cobordism group $\Omega_5^{\rm{SO}} (B \ZZ_2)$ using a spectral sequence argument.
+This group turns out to have order $2^3 = 8$, and one can define $3$ corresponding $\ZZ_2$ invariants of orientable 5d manifolds by pairing the fundamental class $[M]$ with $\alpha^5$, $w_2^2 \alpha$, and $w_2 w_3$ respectively~\cite{Debray_pc}.
+The last invariant corresponds to an absolutely stable phase, whereas the first two correspond to the in-cohomology and beyond-cohomology phases, respectively.
+Therefore the in-cohomology phase is just the twisted Dijkgraaf-Witten dual, while the effective action of the beyond cohomology phase is the same as the TQFT that describes the GDS~\cite{Debray2018}.
 One might thus be tempted to conclude that the GDS dual is in the beyond-cohomology phase.
 However, our results show that this is not the case: in flat space, where all the Stiefel-Whitney classes vanish, the GDS dual is $\ZZ_2$ symmetric local circuit equivalent to the twisted Dijkgraaf-Witten dual instead.
 On a general manifold, the GDS dual is equivalent to a twisted Dijkgraaf-Witten dual stacked with lower dimensional SPT phases in such a way that its spacetime response reproduces that of the beyond-cohomology phase.\footnote{We conjecture that the beyond cohomology phase is characterized by the following universal property: a pair of identical $\ZZ_2$ symmetry fluxes fuse to an odd number of $E_8$ states.
 This is not true for the GDS dual, since it is certainly not true for a twisted Dijkgraaf Witten dual, and the two are equivalent in flat space.}

 It should be understood, however, that this does not mean that the GDS is a tensor product of several Dijkgraaf-Witten models, as the dual of several cohomology phases is a single gauge theory.
 In fact, the local reduced density matrices on any ball of the ground states of the GDS and Dijkgraaf-Witten theory are mapped into each other by a local quantum circuit.
 This follows because we can choose the lower dimensional subspace where the cohomology states are located not to intersect any given ball by symmetric local quantum circuits.